Canvas

 • Create a Canvas page anywhere in the tree from the + button or the slash menu, the same way you create a document.

-• Switch between Code and View tabs at the top of the page — Code gives you a Monaco HTML editor, View renders the result.
+• Switch between Code and View tabs at the top of the page — Code gives you a Monaco editor, View renders the result.

 How it works

 Saves are optimistic and debounced, and every save carries the revision you started from — if someone else saved in the meantime, your save is rejected as a conflict and your editor re-fetches their version before continuing, instead of silently overwriting it.
-Readers get a socket event after each save and re-fetch the HTML, so other viewers see your changes once a save lands, not while you're typing.
-Every save writes to version history, so you can roll back to any earlier HTML.
+Readers get a socket event after each save and re-fetch the page, so other viewers see your changes once a save lands, not while you're typing.
+Every save writes to version history, so you can roll back to any earlier version.

 Good to know